Friendship: Same-sex friendships

-Women tend to be more socially adept than their male peers among older adults.
-As a result, many older men may rely upon a female companion, such as a spouse, to compensate for their comparative lack of social skills.
+Male-male friendships are generally more like alliances, while female-female friendships are much more attachment-based.
+This also means that the end of male-male friendships tends to be less emotionally upsetting than that of female-female friendships.
+Many older men may rely upon a female companion, such as a spouse, to compensate for their comparative lack of social capital.
 One study found that women in Europe and North America were slightly more likely than men to self-report having a best friend.